Home » Sides » Tofu Bacon (Vegan Bacon Bits)

 Instructions

-• Preheat the oven to 180ºC (360ºF).
+• Preheat the oven to 180 °C (360 °F).
 This will ensure the tofu bakes evenly and crisps up perfectly.
+You can also bake it in the air fryer (190 °C / 374 °F) for a quicker, crispier version (especially if grated).

-• Cut the tofu into rectangles about 0.5 cm thick.
+• Cut (or grate) the tofu into rectangles about 0.5 cm thick.
 Place the pieces into a deep bowl, ready to be coated with the marinade.
+Possible – grate the tofu with a box grater for a crispier version.

 • Mix the marinade ingredients: In a separate bowl, combine the soy sauce, barbecue sauce, maple syrup, smoked paprika, liquid smoke, and coconut oil.
 Pour this mixture over the tofu, stirring gently to coat all pieces.

 • Spread tofu on a baking sheet lined with parchment paper.
-Bake for about 20 minutes, flipping the tofu after 10 minutes to ensure an even bake.
+Bake for about 20 minutes, flipping the tofu after 10 minutes to ensure an even bake (or about 10 minutes in the air fryer with frequent stirring).
 You want the tofu to be nicely browned but not burned.

-• Serve the tofu bacon on top of pasta, salad, ramen, rice, or inside a sandwich for a satisfying meal.
+• Serve the tofu bacon on top of pasta, salad, creamy soups, ramen, rice, or inside a sandwich for a satisfying meal.

 Video